RobinBoers/geheimesite.nl/content/en/about.md

 ## Skills

 I'm pretty good at building websites.
 I'm comfortable with HTML, CSS, Javascript and PHP.
+Aditionally, I can work well with Linux.
 Moreover, I learned a lot about building dynamic websites using Elixir and Phoenix LiveView over at Qdentity.

-Furthermore, I enjoy working with [Phaser](https://phaser.io) and [ThreeJS](https://threejs.org).
+Furthermore, I enjoy working with [Jamstack](https://jamstack.org), [WordPress](https://wordpress.org), [Phaser](https://phaser.io), and [ThreeJS](https://threejs.org).
 I'm currently trying to learn more about [Rust](https://www.rust-lang.org) and other low-level languages.
 I also want to know a bit more about [programming language design](https://git.geheimesite.nl/grape-lang) and Android app design.

 I regularly post updates on my blog about my findings.
 I try to keep learning (because it's fun).